-A producer faces an upward sloping supply curve which means that he is willing to sell first unit at say P1, second unit at say P2, third unit at P3 and so on.
-P3 is greater than P2 which in turn is greater than P1.
-The price which he actually receives in the market is the equilibrium price P which is determined by the intersection of the relevant supply and demand curves.
-Producer surplus equals the positive difference between P and P1, P and P2, P and P3.
+A producer faces an upward sloping supply curve which means that he is willing to sell first unit at say P1, second unit at say P2, third unit at P3 and so on such that P3 is greater than P2 which in turn is greater than P1.
+The price which he actually receives in the market is the equilibrium price P which is determined by the intersection of the relevant supply curve and demand curve.
+Producer surplus thus equals the sum of the positive differences between P and P1, P and P2, P and P3.

 Producer surplus equals excess of market price over the price which a producer is willing to supply a product.

 Akbar's producer surplus = (300 − 200) + (300 − 225) + (300 − 250) + (300 − 275) + (300 − 300) = 250